Divorce, Remarriage, and Children

 When conflict is high or unresolved:

-• Children may feel unsafe or uncertain
+• children may feel unsafe or uncertain

-Common dynamics include:
+Common responses include:

-• Taking sides between parents
+• taking sides between parents

-• Feeling caught between opposing loyalties
+• feeling caught between opposing loyalties

 Romantic Love and Entanglement

 Many partnerships begin with what appears to be romantic love.
+From a systemic perspective, romantic attraction may sometimes be influenced by deeper family dynamics.

-• A longing for unmet childhood needs
+• unmet childhood needs

-• An unconscious connection to parents
+• connection to unresolved family experiences

 When Couples Cannot Separate Roles

-• Children may feel divided
+• children may feel divided

-• Loyalty conflicts increase
+• loyalty conflicts increase

-• Emotional strain intensifies
+• emotional strain intensifies

 Children and Loyalty Conflicts